Chinese Islamic cuisine

+The Hui (ethnic Chinese Muslims), Bonan, Dongxiang, Salar and Uyghurs of China, as well as the Dungans of Central Asia and the Panthays of Burma, collectively contribute to Chinese Islamic cuisine.

 History

 Due to the large Muslim population in Western China, many Chinese restaurants cater to or are run by Muslims.
 Northern Chinese Islamic cuisine originated in China proper.
 It is heavily influenced by Beijing cuisine, with nearly all cooking methods identical and differs only in material due to religious restrictions.
 As a result, northern Islamic cuisine is often included in home Beijing cuisine though seldom in east coast restaurants.

 During the Yuan dynasty, halal and kosher methods of slaughtering animals and preparing food was banned and forbidden by the Mongol emperors, starting with Genghis Khan who banned Muslims and Jews from slaughtering their animals their own way and made them follow the Mongol method.

-Among all the [subject] alien peoples only the Hui-hui say “we do not eat Mongol food”.
-[Cinggis Qa’an replied:] “By the aid of heaven we have pacified you; you are our slaves.
+Among all the [subject] alien peoples only the Hui-hui say "we do not eat Mongol food."
+[Cinggis Qa'an replied:] "By the aid of heaven we have pacified you; you are our slaves.
 Yet you do not eat our food or drink.
-How can this be right?”
+How can this be right?"
 He thereupon made them eat.
-“If you slaughter sheep, you will be considered guilty of a crime.”
+"If you slaughter sheep, you will be considered guilty of a crime."
 He issued a regulation to that effect ...
-[In 1279/1280 under Qubilai] all the Muslims say: “if someone else slaughters [the animal] we do not eat”.
+[In 1279/1280 under Qubilai] all the Muslims say: “if someone else slaughters [the animal] we do not eat."
 Because the poor people are upset by this, from now on, Musuluman [Muslim] Huihui and Zhuhu [Jewish] Huihui, no matter who kills [the animal] will eat [it] and must cease slaughtering sheep themselves, and cease the rite of circumcision.

 Traditionally, there is a distinction between Northern and Southern Chinese Islamic cuisine despite both using lamb and mutton.
 Northern Chinese Islamic cuisine relies heavily on beef, but rarely ducks, geese, shrimp or seafood, while southern Islamic cuisine is the reverse.
 The reason for this difference is due to availability of the ingredients.
 Oxen have been long used for farming and Chinese governments have frequently strictly prohibited the slaughter of oxen for food.
 However, due to the geographic proximity of the northern part of China to minority-dominated regions that were not subjected to such restrictions, beef could be easily purchased and transported to Northern China.
 At the same time, ducks, geese and shrimp are rare in comparison to Southern China due to the arid climate of Northern China.

 A Chinese Islamic restaurant (淸眞菜館 (qīngzhēn càiguǎn)) can be similar to a Mandarin restaurant with the exception that there is no pork on the menu and the dishes are primarily noodle/soup based.

 In most major eastern cities in China, there are very limited Islamic/Halal restaurants, which are typically run by migrants from Western China (e.g., Uyghurs).
 They primarily offer inexpensive noodle soups only.
-These restaurants are typically decorated with Islamic motifs such as pictures of Islamic rugs and Arabic writing.
+These restaurants are typically decorated with Islamic motifs such as Islamic writing.